![]() |

 Lincoln called this one, "The lizard story".

 "The meeting house was in the woods and quite a distance from any other house.
 It was only used once a month.
 The preacher - an old line Baptist - was dressed in course linen pantaloons [pants], and shirt of the same material.
-The pants, manufactured after the old fashion, with baggy legs and a flap in front, were made to attach to his frame without the aid of suspenders.
+The pants, manufactured after the old fashion, fastened with one button and no suspenders.
 A single button held his shirt in place, and that was at the collar.

-He rose up in the pulpit and with a loud voice announced his text thus: 'I am the Christ whom I shall represent today.'
+He rose up in the pulpit and with a loud voice announced his sermon: 'I am the Christ, whom I shall represent today.'
 About this time a little blue lizard ran up under his baggy pantaloons.
 The old preacher, not wanting to interrupt the steady flow of his sermon, slapped away on his legs, expecting to stop the intruder; but his efforts were unavailing, and the little fellow kept on climbing higher and higher.
+After a while the lizard came so high that the preacher was desperate.

-Continuing with his sermon, the preacher slyly unbuttoned the central button which graced the waistband of his pantaloons, and with a kick, off came that loose-fitting garment.
-But meanwhile, Mr. Lizard had past the equatorial line of the waistband and was calmly exploring that part of the preacher's anatomy which lay underneath the back of his shirt.
+Continuing with his sermon, the preacher slyly unbuttoned the single button which graced the waistband of his pantaloons, and with a kick, off came that loose-fitting garment.
+But meanwhile, Mr. Lizard had changed his route and circled around under the shirt at the back.

 One of the people in the crowd at the polls that day enjoying Lincoln's stories was J.R.
 Herndon, the cousin of Abraham Lincoln's future law partner and biographer, William Herndon.
 In J.R.'s opinion, it was Lincoln's gift of storytelling - not his wrestling or feats of strength - that earned his acceptance by the tiny, frontier community of New Salem, Illinois in 1831.

-This was another tale from Abe Lincoln, Storyteller.
+This was another tale from the archives of Abe Lincoln, Storyteller.

 Mac